turingschool/front-end-curriculum/projects/2DoBox-Pivot-Mod1.md

 The following features are not completely new.
 While this functionality may be already in place, you need to update the user interface and naming conventions in your code base.
 For example, if there is an HTML element with the class of `idea-save-button`, then it should be updated to `save-btn`, which is less coupled to content and tied more to functionality.

+**Note:** While refactoring, if there is functionality missing from the base IdeaBox project, you will need to implement that functionality as well in this refactor phase.

 ### Refactoring Guidelines

 Here are some refactoring points we want to see in your project: